LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-wk1/templates.rst

 Imagine building your own website with a smaller set of features.
-You could include favorite movies or sports teams, cities where you have lived, schools attended, hobbies, etc. Using your :ref:`HTML <html-index>` and :ref:`CSS <css-index>` knowledge, you could construct an appealing layout using carefully selected and arranged tags (``<div>, <button>, <img>``, etc.).
+You could include favorite movies or sports teams, cities where you have lived, schools attended, hobbies, etc. Using your :ref:`HTML <html-index>` and :ref:`CSS <css-index>` knowledge, you could construct an appealing layout with carefully selected and arranged tags (``<div>, <button>, <img>``, etc.).

 Now imagine you have to change one or more items on the page.
 Maybe you move and your school or team loyalty shifts.
-Updating the city, school logo, etc. means adjusting those items in the HTML, and if that information appears in other areas of your website, then you need to update that code as well.
+Updating the city, school logo, etc. means adjusting those items in the HTML, and if that information appears in other areas of your website, then you need to modify that code as well.
 Also, you need to consider any formatting changes that result from adding or removing content.

 Whew!
-Updating your website rapidly gets tedious, especially if it contains lots of information or consists of multiple pages.
+Refreshing your website rapidly gets tedious, especially if it contains lots of information or consists of multiple pages.
 If only there was a way to automatically update the content and quickly rearrange the layout for your site...